gregnrobinson/slack-api-examples/README.md

 done
 ```
 ## Archive all public channels that match a string condition
+This can only be executed using an [Enterprise Grid](https://slack.com/intl/en-ca/enterprise) subscription.

 *Note: You must first complete the step [Export all public channels](#export-all-public-channels) before executing*
 #### API Reference: https://api.slack.com/methods/admin.conversations.archive
 ```sh